mafintosh/level-naive-bayes/README.md

 # level-naive-bayes

-Naive Bayes text classifier that runs on top of leveldb so you can work with datasets that doesn't fit in memory.
+Naive Bayes text classifier that runs on top of leveldb.
 Based on the [bayes](https://github.com/ttezel/bayes) module.

 ```
 npm install level-naive-bayes